Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/README.md

 # Exemple of shape at convergence with a 800x800 square elements topology, filling ratio=30% and kp/k0=20
 ![convergence](https://github.com/Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/blob/main/Pictures/Converged_shape.png)

-#Epilogue
+# Epilogue and funfacts

 This code and some of my following papers have more or less killed the [constructal theory](https://en.wikipedia.org/wiki/Adrian_Bejan#Constructal_law).
 As killing bullshit theories is my favorite activity, I consider the job as more or less done on this point.
+The author of the now forgotten constructal theory first tried to prevent my papers to be published and then tried to consider my results as own part of its theory.
+This particular algorithm was also attacked for plagiarism without any success and the strikers went crying as soon as I took out my lab notebook with proof of anteriority.
+Finally, the code principle was copied (without citing me) and patented (citing me !) by a noticeable number of assholes publishing in countries were deontology seems to be a big joke.

+I had imagined a more peaceful beginning of scientifica career...